 The first part of identifying vulnerabilities is done through a vulnerability assessment or vulnerability scanning.
 The second and third parts are penetration testing and risk analysis respectively.

-An important thing to note here is that vulnerability scanning is done mostly using software which covers tests that are already known to the security community, hackers and other software vendors.
+An important thing to note here is that such scanning is done mostly using software which covers tests that are already known to the security community, hackers and other software vendors.
 Even then, a good vulnerability assessment will help you test your application against a wide range of tests to understand what vulnerabilities exist in your application.

 A vulnerability is a weakness in a system’s programming that could allow a hacker entry.
 They can exist in file permissions, cached files, configuration files, and backup files.
 Application errors may also lead to vulnerabilities if a transaction is left unfinished or the system crashes and the user remains logged in.
 Once these vulnerabilities are located, developers can then carry out penetration tests to determine where the weakness resides and if it can be fixed.